bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 3. The data by chunks of 5 bits.
 If necessary, the data is padded to the right with zero bits to complete any unfinished chunk at the end.
 4. Eight zeros as a "template" for the checksum.

 The 40-bit number returned by PolyMod is split into eight 5-bit numbers (msb first).
-The payload and the checksum are then encoded according to the provided base 32 character table (see [Payload](#payload)).
+The data and the checksum are then encoded according to the provided base 32 character table (see [Payload](#payload)).

 To verify a base 32 formatted address, it is split at the colon ":" into prefix and payload.
 Input data (list of integers) for PolyMod function is assembled from these parts:
 1. The lower 5 bits of each characters of the prefix.